--

--

--

--

--

-NAME:
+.

+AME:

-PHONE NUMBER:
+HONE NUMBER:

-EMAIL ADDRESS:
+MAIL ADDRESS:

-The Ritual Committee creates and updates Workers Circle rituals, currently includ ing Rosh

-Hashonah, Yom Kippur, Tu B'Shevat, and Passover.
-We welcome new members!
+he Ritual Committee creates and updates Workers Circle rituals, currentl lashonah, Yom Kippur, Tu B'Shevat, and Passover.
+We welcome new mem

-If you are interested in participating in this work, please check this box: 📙
+you are interested in participating in this work, please check this box: \Box ı

-TBS2021